rapidanalysis/rapidanalysis.github.io/docs/xerx86-hardware-peripherals.md

 ### Power Supply

-The Darius connects to power using an external 12 Volt 4 Amp Power Supply (12V 4A) with (5.5mm outside and 2.5mm inside) barrel connector.
+The Xerx86 connects to power using an external 12 Volt 4 Amp Power Supply (12V 4A) with (5.5mm outside and 2.5mm inside) barrel connector.